More information can be found on the websites of the following institutions:

-Even in these times of the coronavirus pandemic, we have a safe and promising trade fair venue to offer our customers.
-With this in mind, in compliance with the terms of the Coronavirus Protection Ordinance of the German State of North Rhine-Westphalia and in close coordination with the authorities in Cologne, we have drawn up measures for our trade fairs in Cologne that will seamlessly intermesh and govern the way we interact at the trade fair.
+We continue to be optimally prepared for trade fair operations on site in Cologne: in compliance with the terms of the Coronavirus Protection Ordinance of the German State of North Rhine-Westphalia and in close coordination with the authorities in Cologne, we have drawn up measures for our trade fairs in Cologne that will seamlessly intermesh and govern the way we interact at the trade fair.
 Our goal is to provide the highest and most professional level of safety while creating an environment, in which our customers’ business can grow again.
-We firmly believe that, with this comprehensive catalogue of measures in place, we will be in a position to organise trade fairs in Cologne soon again.
+We are ready for the re-start and are convinced, with this comprehensive catalogue of measures in place, we will be in a position to organise trade fairs in Cologne soon again.

 - Trade fairs with a B2B orientation are fundamentally different to sporting events and funfairs.
 With trade fairs, the focus is on personal conversations and business contacts.